Online Paintability: The Slow-Coloring Game: Bounds for -Vertex Trees

 \end{theorem} \begin{proof} We use induction on $r+s$.
 Let $f(r,s)= r + {s+1\choose2} + s u_r$.
 When $r$ or $s$ is $0$, the claim clearly holds.
 For $rs>0$, let $G = \csg{r}{s}$.
 Also let $[r]=\{1,\dots,r\}$.
 Let $R$ and $S$ denote the sets of vertices with degree $s$ and degree $r+s-1$, respectively.

-Since Painter can only remove one vertex of $S$ in response, Lister should mark all of $S$ plus some vertices of $R$.
-Painter responds by removing one vertex of $S$ or all marked vertices of $R$.
-Applying the recursion of Proposition~\ref{pr:recur} and the induction hypothesis,
+If Lister marks no vertex of $S$, then Painter colors all marked vertices.
+By the induction hypothesis, this is easily seen to be non-optimal for Lister.
+Hence we may assume that Lister marks some vertex of $S$.
+Since Painter can color at most one vertex of $S$ in response, Lister should mark all of $S$ plus perhaps some of $R$.
+Painter responds by coloring one vertex of $S$ or all marked vertices of $R$.
+Applying the recurrence of Proposition~\ref{pr:recur} and the induction hypothesis,

 where

 By the induction hypothesis, $g(k)$ is the best result Painter can obtain when Lister marks $S$ and $k$ vertices of $R$ on the first round.
 We compute

 By Lemma~\ref{lem:trinum}, $u_r-u_{r-u_r}\in\{0,1\}$, so $g(u_r)=f(r,s)$.
 Furthermore, if Lister marks $u_r$ vertices in $R$ and all of $S$, then deleting a vertex of $S$ is an optimal response for Painter.